The Simple Facts About Portable Vaporizers

-For those who are not familiar with this method, a vaporizer is a device that heats either dried herb or concentrates to a temperature below its combustion point, but still hot enough to release the medicinal compounds.
+For those who are not familiar with this method, a vaporizer is a device that heats either dried herb or concentrates to a temperature below its combustion point but is still hot enough to release the chemical compounds.
 Vape models come in two types: either rechargeable or disposable (single-use).
-Some models are be push-button activated and some are draw-activated or by inhaling.
+Some models are push-button activated and some are draw-activated or by inhaling.
 The anatomy of the vape cartridge can be broken down into three main parts.
 Each unit comes complete with a mouthpiece, oil reservoir, heating element and requires either an internal or external power supply to operate.

 Vaporizers come in many styles and model types which can be broken down into a handful of categories:

 - Cig-a-like (pen): this 510-threaded standard vaporizer battery insert is the most common and is considered the industry standard.
 Its shape is small and mimics a traditional tobacco cigarette.
 It produces minimal vapor, compared to other models.
 These units come in both rechargeable and disposable (single-use) varieties.

 - Pod: this unit functions similarly to the standard pen but is usually sold as a proprietary system.
 The shape is different from a pen and is more transportable, using a USB key format.
 This mod has a limited battery power compared to the other units.